TomDeneire/ulpia/README.md

 ## Data

-Ulpia currently queries SRU servers of the following datasets:
+Ulpia currently queries APIs (especially SRU servers) of the following datasets:

     - CERL Heritage of the Printed Book
     - Bibliothèque national de France
     - Deutsche Nationalbibliothek
     - Unicat -- The Union Catalogue of Belgian Libraries
     - Freie Universität Berlin
+    - Europeana

-If you know of any other SRU servers that could be used for this project (provided they do not block CORS proxies), please let me know!
+If you know of any other datasets that could be used for this project (provided they do not block CORS proxies), please let me know!